arthurcrawford/deb-build/deb-tutorial.md

 Debian Packaging Tutorial
 =========================

-This very quick walk-through borrows from the "Hello World" build example published [here](https://wiki.debian.org/BuildingTutorial#Introduction).
+This walk-through borrows from the "Hello World" build example published [here](https://wiki.debian.org/BuildingTutorial#Introduction).

 We employ a Dockerfile based on `ubuntu:trusty`.
 This is pre-installed with everything you need to; build the sample Debian package, create an [Aptly](http://www.aptly.info/) repo, deploy the package to the repo, and install it from the repo.